1. Levels of development aid

 4. Aid and democracy

 Development assistance steadily increased from $58 billion in 2000 to a $128 billion in 2010 and $133 billion in 2011.
+In 2013, it grew by 6.1% to $134.8 billion.
 However, this still falls far short of what the developed world promised, and what many believe poor countries need if their citizens are to escape poverty.
 Also, adjusted for inflation, the total for 2011 is actually lower than the total for 2010:

 These numbers are below what the developed world promised, and also below what could reasonably be expected from wealthy countries.
 For example, UK aid spending per person per day is less than the price of a cup of coffee (source).
 Total aid since 1960 has been about $2.6 trillion, which is about $4.7 trillion in 2013 prices (taking account of inflation).
 For comparison, the US has spent over $20 trillion on its military since 1960.